This post may contain affiliate links. Please read our disclosure policy.

 What Cut of Pork Is Best?

-Pork shoulder (pork butt) is the best choice for pork and sauerkraut.
+Pork shoulder (also called pork butt) is the best choice.

-It has enough fat and connective tissue to stay juicy during long cooking.
+It contains enough fat and connective tissue to stay juicy during long cooking.
 As it slowly cooks, it becomes tender and flavorful without drying out.

-Pork loin or pork tenderloin can be used, but they are much leaner and much easier to overcook, especially in a slow cooker.
+Pork loin or pork tenderloin can be used, but they are much leaner and easier to overcook in a slow cooker.

-Sauerkraut can be very salty and sharp straight from the jar.
-A quick rinse removes excess salt and makes the final dish more balanced.
+Sauerkraut from a jar can be very salty and sharp.
+A quick rinse removes excess salt while preserving flavor.

 pork and sauerkraut in a crock pot